Altronix/linq-network/docs/source/getting_started/device_setup.rst

 2. Click on the "Upload" icon and navigate to the Public Key of the Certificate installed on the Altronix Dashboard Software.

-   .. warning:: The Public Key must not be in plain text PEM format!
+   .. warning:: The Public Key must be in plain text PEM format!